jaquelinedealmeida/site_and_system_with_python/README.md

   - Button to begging chat
     - Click in the button
       - popup/modal
-        - Title: "Bem vindo ao Hashzap
+        - Title: "Bem vindo ao Hashzap"
         - field: "write yor name in the chat"field
         - button: enter in the chat
   - chat